peci1/nvidia-htop/README.md

                                        otherwise print first 100 characters.
-      -c|--color                       Colorize the output (green - free GPU, yellow - moderately used GPU, red - fully used GPU)
+      -c|--color                       Colorize the output (green - free GPU, yellow - moderately used GPU, red - fully used GPU) -u|--user USER[,USER]            Limit the list of processes to selected users (comma-separated).

 Note: for backward compatibility, `nvidia-smi | nvidia-htop.py [-l [length]]` is also supported.